Troubleshooting optical heart rate measurement

 Swimming: When you're recording a swimming session with your Polar device, it’s important to wear the device snugly on your wrist (even more snugly than in other sports).
 This way you can ensure the best possible accuracy of your heart rate data.
 Although water may prevent the wrist-based heart rate measurement from working optimally, you can still monitor your average heart rate and heart rate zones during your swimming sessions, get accurate calorie burn readings and the benefits of the Smart Coaching features.

 The Polar Verity Sense optical heart rate sensor is the optimal solution for recording your heart rate during your pool swimming sessions.
 It allows you to store your heart rate data in its internal memory and then sync the data with the Polar Flow app afterwards.
 The Verity Sense records your heart rate, distance and pace automatically in pool swimming with the specific swimming mode.
 The Polar Verity Sense product package includes a swimming goggle strap clip that you can wear against your temple to measure your heart rate accurately while swimming.

-Note that you can't use a Polar heart rate sensor with a chest strap with the Polar device (A360, A370, Ignite, M200, M430, M600, Vantage M, Vantage V, Vantage V2, Grit X) when swimming because Bluetooth doesn't work in water.
+Note that you can't use a Polar heart rate sensor with a chest strap with the Polar device (Ignite, Ignite 2, Ignite 3, M200, M430, Vantage M, Vantage M2, Vantage V, Vantage V2, Vantage V3, Grit X, Grit X Pro) when swimming because Bluetooth doesn't work in water.

 Indoor cycling: Because the indoor bicycle is stationary and your hand is not moving, signal artifacts resulting from gripping the handle bar at the pedaling rate may be falsely identified as heart rate.
 Move your device up a few centimeters as wearing it higher on your wrist may improve the heart rate signal.